ActiveEngagement/deployer/README.md

 After a while, your bundles directory may become bloated with old artifact bundles.
 This command may be invoked to automatically delete all but the given number of most recent ones.

+By default, invalid bundles (that is, bundle with missing/malformed manifests) will be ignored.
+To remove them, you may invoke `deployer:prune` with the `--include-invalid` flag.

 ## Bundle Structure

 An artifact bundle in the context of the `deployer` package is simply a directory.
 That directory contains one or more "artifacts" (which may themselves be either directories or plain files) and a `manifest.json` file.